turingschool/backend-curriculum-site/module2/lessons/big-o.md

 * How did the count of operations differ from your first run? (lots of different answers)
 * What does this tell you about bubble sort? (still nothing)

-##### Round 3
+##### Round 3: Measuring Worst-Case

-* Tell the RECORDER to select four cards from the six at random and put them in the worst-possible order for this algorithm
+* RECORDER selects three cards from the six at random and puts them in the worst-possible order for this algorithm
-* WORKER should sort them while RECORDER counts
+* WORKER should sort them while RECORDER tracks the number of operations
 * RECORDER adds in one more card and puts them back in the worst order
 * WORKER should sort them while RECORDER counts
-* RECORDER adds in sixth card and puts them back in the worst order
+* RECORDER adds in fifth card and puts them back in the worst order
 * WORKER should sort them while RECORDER counts

-Pair Questions:

-* How did the operation count grow from 4 to 5 to 6 cards?
-* What would you guess about how many operations 7 cards would take?
-10?
+##### Hypotheses & Conclusions

+_Answer these questions then take a short break_

+1. Why did your random-sorted sets take different numbers of operations to sort out?
+2. Think about the best-case input for a three element set.
+How many steps would it take to sort it?
+3. If you add one element to the set and it's still in the best-case order, how does that change the number of steps to sort the set?
+4. What algabraic equation would explain how this best case number changes with change to the number of elements in the set?
+5. Based on your observations in Round 3, what equation could characterize how many operations are required to sort the worst-case input of *N* elements?
+6. Bringing together 4 and 5, what can you confidently say about how many operations it takes to sort a set with 10 elements using Bubble Sort?
+7. How would your answer to 6 change if you consider 100 elements?
-* What does this tell you about bubble sort?
+8. What does your answer to 6 and 7 tell you about the viability of bubble sort?

 __break__ and set up for station activity